 Traditionally, fungal diseases have been diagnosed by disease symptoms and by observing fungal structures under a microscope.
 Structures such as hypae, spores, and the cells that produced spores must be examined to identify the fungal pathogen.
 When fungal structures are not present, symptomatic plant tissue can be placed in a moist chamber to promote fungal growth or can be plated on selective microbiological media to isolate the fungus.
 Our diagnosticians are experienced in traditional techniques for identification of fungal plant pathogens and combine these with the most modern DNA-based pathogen detection and identification techniques.

 DNA Multiscan is an accurate and rapid test that is available for detection and identification of fungi.
 This test is offered in Canada exclusively by The University of Guelph, Agriculture & Food Laboratory (AFL) and is based on proven molecular technology protocols.
-The basic scan, used for fungal pathogen identification in plants, can also be used for pathogen detection in soil and water samples and can accurately detect over 25 pathogens.
-A diagnostic scan, which detects over 65 pathogens, as well as scans specific to pathogens of turfgrass and ginseng are also offered.
-Results are available within 4 business days.
+The DNA Multiscan can be used to test for plant pathogenic fungi in plants, soil and water.
+The basic scan can accurately detect over 25 pathogens.
+The diagnostic scan, can accurately detect over 65 pathogens.
+Scans specific to turfgrass and ginseng are also offered.
+Results are available in 4-5 business days.
+Use the links below to see sample reports listing the fungi detected by the different DNA scans.

 PCR detection methods for fungal pathogens include: